masked1337/Discord-BablGam-Nuker/README.md

 |Babl Gam was made for Educational purposes|
 |-------------------------------------------------|
 This project was created only for good purposes and personal use.
-By using ATIO, you agree that you hold responsibility and accountability of any consequences caused by your actions.
+By using Babl Gam, you agree that you hold responsibility and accountability of any consequences caused by your actions.

 ## Features
 - [x] - [Ban All]() - Ban All members.